SteelSeries Aerox 3 Wireless

 Are the side buttons good?

-Side buttons are a common weak point.
-Some reviewers found them usable, but many called them small, thin, mushy, hard to feel, or easy to press by accident.
+They are a common weak point.
+Reviewers often described them as slim, cheap-feeling, small, mushy, or easy to press accidentally.

 Consider This Instead